ThatDeveloperDad/system-framework/docs/ContractDesign.md

 Pretty Nice!

+One Last Point about data and operation contracts:  Within even a simple system or sub-system, (or vertical slice,) you're GOING to get divergence between how the behaviors and their data expectations are expressed.
+Don't skimp out and try to share one set of interfaces and data contracts throughout a subsystem.
+That will end only with cursing.

+Therefore:
+***Each component must define its own formal contracts for its behavior and data requirements.***

 ## So where should I put these contracts?

 There's a couple places you could add these contracts within your solution structure.